Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Data

-We then apply the LLM-based pipeline detailed in this paper to the same scanned images.
+We apply the LLM-based pipeline to the same scanned images as in the gold standard data.
 This generates an ``LLM dataset,'' which we compare quantitatively to the gold standard dataset to evaluate digitization accuracy.
-Additionally, we employ the LLM dataset in our empirical analysis, verifying that conclusions drawn remain consistent with those derived using the gold standard data.

-These 694 tables represent a subset of a larger effort to comprehensively catalog and digitize historical vehicle registration data, potentially encompassing up to 5,000 state-year tables covering the entire 20th century.
-The tables used to create the gold standard consist of the near universe of documents found by our research team as of the end of 2022, when the manual processing began.\footnote{The dataset continues to grow, but the additional tables are not used in this analysis.} The gold standard validation demonstrates the effectiveness and suitability of the LLM-based pipeline for this extensive digitization project.
+Additionally, we employ the LLM dataset in our empirical analysis, verifying that conclusions drawn remain consistent with those derived using the gold standard data.\footnote{These tables are a subset of a larger effort to comprehensively catalog and digitize historical vehicle registration data.
+The gold standard data consist of most documents found as of the end of 2022, when processing began.}